 DNA methylation always be considered as a potential biomarker for many diseases for its tissue specificity and status stability, at the same time harboring pathological sensibility, and we want to use it to distinguish disease samples (including adenoma and cancer) from normal samples.
-We filtrated 209 hyper-methylated sites and 441 hypo-methylated sites from NLA, and we found both hyper-methylated sites and hypo-methylated sites could provide effective distinguish ability between normal samples and disease samples.
+We filtrated 209 hyper-methylated sites and 441 hypo-methylated sites from LGA VS NORMAL, and we found both hyper-methylated sites and hypo-methylated sites could provide effective distinguish ability between normal samples and disease samples.
 We used random forest and neural network to verify our observation and AUCs of ROC curves of hyper-methylated are larger than the hypo-methylated in two machine-learning based prediction models.
 Although more than twice number than hyper-methylated sites, performance of hypo-methylated sites still is inferior than the hyper-methylated.
 Synthesizing whole-genome hypo-methylation, we speculate hypo-methylation may be the widely incidental events to several key sites or genes hyper-methylation at early colorectal adenoma.
 In order to avoid the inconsistent result caused by unstable methylation based on single CpG site, we compared mean beta value (mBV) of these sites.
 We found that the hyper-methylated mBVs were significant different between normal tissue and cancers (P<2.2x10-16) while no significance was found between the adenoma and the caner (P= 0.288, Figure 3G) in which the average mBV of the normal tissue, the adenoma and the cancer are 0.218, 0.542 and 0.568 respectively.
 We observed similar results for hypo-methylation loci in which the average mBV of the normal tissue, the adenoma and the cancer are 0.698, 0.444 and 0.499 respectively (Figure 3G).
 Finally, we found the AUC of ROC curve with hyper-mBV and hypo-mBV are 0.982 and 0.947, respectively.
 Permutation analysis based on bootstrap strategy shown the model based on hyper-methylated sites has better discrimination than the model of hypo-methylated loci (P<2.2x10-8, Figure 3H).

 Most of colorectal adenoma consider adenoma as a middle stage between normal status and cancer.
 Our study focuses on adenoma and compare the different pathological stages.
 At very early stage, ethanol degradation II is the top term of IPA enrichment result of hyper-DMRs, in which ADHFE1 and ACSS3 are hit.
 The strong early DNA methylation change provides potential as biomarker of disease.
 After getting negative correlation of expression and DNA methylation of the two genes as expected, we try to verify the probability as to distinguish normal samples and disease samples.
 The error rate of ADHFE1 just get 4.68% (39/833), while the ACSS3’s higher as 16.68% (139/833).
 Furthermore, at ROC curve of mBV of ADHFE1 promoter mBV for all 833 samples, the AUC is 0.968 with specificity and sensitivity as 0.946 and 0.960 (Figure 4F).
 For cancer samples, it can reach even AUC as 0.978 (Supplementary Figure 2).
 The ADHFE1 gene encodes hydroxyacid-oxoacid transhydrogenase, which is responsible for the oxidation of 4-hydroxybutyrate in mammalian tissues there are some studies report the gene is associated with cell proliferation and differentiation[25].
 At colorectal cancer tissue, ADHFE1 gene show hyper-methylated and down regulation of expression, by the way it may facilitated tumor growth [26].
 Our results suggest the promoter of ADHFE1 can be a potential biomarker, which can distinguish disease form normal tissue well, but adenoma sample is still limited and more sample should be taken in next study.
 One the other hand, liquid biopsy is the ideal way to apply ADHFE1 to clinic scene, which is another direction of future research.